Meysam-shirdel/NLP-Language-Modeling/README.md

 **Tokenizing**

 For tokenizing the dataset, I used a simple generator method using **yield**.
+It reads every line from determined dataset split, tokenize, and , make vocabulary by pytorch build_vocab_from_iterator function.

     def text_read_iterator(token_path ):
       with io.open(token_path, encoding = 'utf-8') as f: